 2. What criteria do I need to meet to become an Amgen Scholar in Europe?
 Applicants to the Amgen Scholars Europe Program must:

-**Note for medical students: eligible applicants must have not completed their pre-clinical training prior to termination of the programme in September.
+**Note for medical students: eligible applicants must have not started their clinical training prior to start of the programme in summer.

 Please review all requirements on our Apply page.

 3. Do I need to be a citizen of one of the above European countries to apply to participate in the Amgen Scholars Program?
 No. There is no citizenship requirement for the Amgen Scholars Program in Europe.